 Add the broccoli stalk (they take longer to cook) and a pinch of salt, and when they are half-way cooked add your other veggies.

-Add the seasonings and salt and cook on medium-high for a minute of two.
+Time to add the seasonings and salt and cook on medium-high for a minute of two.

-Add your eggs (beaten or not, doesn’t matter if your pan is non-stick).
+Finally, add your eggs (beaten or not, doesn’t matter if your pan is non-stick).